/

 Liftoff Time (GMT)

-Watch Livestream
+Watch Replay

 First crewed flight of the Orion spacecraft.
-First time humans will go beyond Low Earth Orbit since Apollo 17 in 1972.
+First time humans go beyond Low Earth Orbit since Apollo 17 in 1972.

 4 CubeSat missions were selected as secondary payloads on Artemis II.
 They will reside within the Orion Stage Adapter from which they will be deployed after Orion has separated.
 The selected cubesats are: - TACHELES from the German space agency DLR - ATENEA from Argentina’s space agency CONAE - K-RadCube from the Korea AeroSpace Administration - Space Weather CubeSat-1 from the Saudi Space Agency